cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Users' home directory

 CageFS mounts users' home directories to CageFS automatically.
 Usually, there is no need to configure anything.
-However, if your control panel uses a custom path to users' home directories (for example `/home/$USER/data` instead of `/home/$USER`), then it may be necessary to configure Base Home Directory setting:
+However, if your control panel uses a custom path to users' home directories (for example <span class="notranslate">`/home/$USER/data`</span> instead of <span class="notranslate">`/home/$USER`</span>), then it may be necessary to configure Base Home Directory setting:
 [Base Home Directory](/cloudlinux_os_components/#base-home-directory)

 The modes of mounting users' home directories into CageFS are described here: